-Epazz DeskFlex Room Booking System Sees Demand Coming From Asia Pacific Region; Advances COVID-Compliant Software Suite For Specific Functionality
+Epazz DeskFlex Room Booking System Sees Demand Coming from Asia Pacific Region; Advances COVID-Compliant Software Suite for Specific Functionality

 Epazz, Inc. CEO and Chairman, Dr. Shaun Passley said in an interview:

-Epazz, Inc., is a leading cloud-based software company that specializes in providing customized cloud applications to the corporate world, higher-education institutions, and the public sector.
+About Epazz, Inc.: Epazz, Inc. (https://www.Epazz.com/), is a leading cloud-based software company that specializes in providing customized cloud applications to the corporate world, higher-education institutions, and the public sector.
 Epazz BoxesOS™ v3.0 is a complete web-based software package for small- to mid-size businesses, Fortune 500 enterprises, government agencies, and higher education institutions.
 BoxesOS provides many of the web-based applications organizations would otherwise need to purchase separately.
-Epazz's other products are K9Sky.com kennel software and the Provitrac applicant tracking system.
+Epazz's other products are https://www.K9Sky.com/ kennel software (https://bit.ly/2HdWrp8) and the Provitrac applicant tracking system (https://www.Provitrac.com/).